icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

 ### Automation

 So at some point, you'll start getting a lot of traffic.
-You have a load balancer set up, but an LB is only useful if you can quickly horizantally scale the number of app servers behind it.
+You have a load balancer set up, but an LB is only useful if you can quickly horizontally scale the number of app servers behind it.
 The solution to this is automation.

 ![progression](https://s3.amazonaws.com/f.cl.ly/items/3Y22032z210x3u2V3X1v/Screen%20Shot%202015-05-21%20at%2010.56.59%20.png)